About

 About me

 I am a regular bloke but a philomath.
 I work for a large IT corporation and I love my job which — judging by the fact that people usually complain about their jobs — seems to make me a lucky person.
-I am married with a wonderful woman who is my best friend and we have two cats, both rescued when they were kittens and I love all of them a lot.
+I am married with a wonderful woman who is my best friend and we have three cats, all rescued when they were kittens and I love all of them a lot.
 I love kids and animals, in general I love everything and everyone that is candid and not prejudiced.
 I am not an ambitious person.
 Although I have a PhD, a good professional record, corporate position etc, I will always prefer living a quiet and relaxed life than chasing wild horses.
 I believe life is short, thus it makes no sense to spend precious time worrying for petty things.
 I like to send hand–written postcard and call my friends on holidays and birthdays.
 I would like to have more friends, but I am happy with the ones I have, because they are all great humans and I enjoy spending my time with them.
 I like beer and barbecues and Marvel characters and movies.
 I bought the entire Tintin collection, but also bought a great Agilent scope.
 I have many hobbies and interests that probably I will never master, but the great thing is that I am always learning something new.
 I love Apple products, but I also love reading paper books and sticking my nose between pages, sniffing the smell of print on paper, on a fresh book.
 I love butter cookies and turkish food, but enjoy a lot pizzas and gyros.
 I love to cook.
 I love life in general and everything which is technology, fun, friendship and beauty.

 What is this